usagi-flow/evil-helix/README.md

 	-	Contribute features to upstream where possible
 	-	Ensure (through CI) that rebasing is always possible
 	-	Find a name for this project

+## Development

+Keep in mind the `main` branch is regularly being rebased onto the upstream `master` branch.